 - A long-term perspective on impacts.

-This year the International Organisation for Standardisation (ISO) have acknowledged the importance of leadership and commitment in Environmental Management.
-In the revised international standards, ISO14001, leadership has been placed at the core of the high level management system structure
+The International Organisation for Standardisation (ISO) have acknowledged the importance of leadership and commitment in business management.
+In the revised international standards, ISO14001 and 9001, leadership has been placed at the core of the high level management system structure

 Top management will now need to demonstrate leadership and commitment at all stages of planning, implementing and reviewing the health, safety and environmental (HSE) management system.